dhanuvagman006/RainPrediction/Rainpred.md

 import pickle
 ```

+`import numpy as np` imports the NumPy library, which is used for numerical computations in Python.
 <!-- Amshu start from here and explain what happens to the above code here -->

 <!-- Rishana paste your code after this comment -->